Mediacorp: History

 On 30 January 2000, MediaCorp launched three new channels.
 Prime 12 and Premiere 12 were relaunched as Suria and Central respectively; Suria would be a Malay-language channel, while Central would be divided into three dayparted blocks under the brands "Kids Central" (children's programming), "Vasantham Central" (Tamil-language programming), and "Arts Central".
 Sportscity, a sports channel, was also launched the same day.
-In September 2000, CNA launched an international feed, intending to expand the service into a pan-Asian network.
 On 10 November, Today was launched as a free newspaper to compete with Singapore Press Holdings' Streats.
 The newspaper was owned by MediaCorp, Singtel, and SMRT, with DelGro pulling out two days earlier.

-Ernest Wong was appointed CEO of MediaCorp on 1 October 2000.
-He had worked with the corporation since 1994, when he joined the Audit Committee of what would become Singapore International Media.
-Among his accolades in the group were the start of its news channel and its international expansion, as well as the investment in the internet and theatrical businesses.
-At the time, the government planned to list MediaCorp on the stock market by the end of 2000 or the start of 2001.

-On 12 February 2001, MediaCorp completed its establishment of a new senior management team, with Wong serving as CEO of the holding company (Media Corporation of Singapore Pte Ltd) and MediaCorp TV, Farrell Meisel as chief operating officer (COO) of MediaCorp, Kenneth Tan as COO of MediaCorp TV, Woon Tai Ho as COO of MediaCorp TV12, and Chua Foo Yong MediaCorp as COO of MediaCorp Radio.

 MediaCorp's monopoly on free-to-air television was broken in May 2001, when the Singapore government granted new free-to-air licenses to SPH MediaWorks, a subsidiary of publisher Singapore Press Holdings.
 The company launched two channels in English and Chinese respectively, TVWorks (later Channel i) and Channel U. In late-2004, citing financial issues, SPH announced an agreement to merge its television business with that of Mediacorp; SPH would transfer Channel i and U to MediaCorp, take a 20% stake in MediaCorp TV, and a 40% stake in Today, while discontinuing its competing Streats.

-Channel i was shut down on 1 January 2005 as it was not considered to be economically viable, while Channel U continued as a complementary service to Channel 8.
-Alongside the takeover, Channel 8 amended its Chinese name from Dì bā bō dào (第八波道) to Bā píndào (八频道) to match the notation that had been used by Channel U (Yōu píndào (优频道)); MediaCorp explained that the change was meant to reflect the integration of SPH and its ideas into the company.
+Channel i was shut down on 1 January 2005 as it was not considered to be economically viable, while U continued as a complementary service to Channel 8.
+Alongside the takeover, 8 amended its Chinese name from Dì bā bō dào (第八波道) to Bā píndào (八频道) to match the notation that had been used by U (Yōu píndào (优频道)); MediaCorp explained that the change was meant to reflect the integration of SPH and its ideas into the company.